userminer2/EclipsedOS/README.md

 # Changelog

+    #EclipsedOS 1.0 beta 0.1.7 -> EclipsedOS 1.0 beta 0.1.8

+    -Updated Ubiquity info so that it shows the EclipsedOS info.

     #EclipsedOS 1.0 beta 0.1.2 -> EclipsedOS 1.0 beta 0.1.7

     -Updated thunar icon(for whatever reason the file manager does not have updated icon despite being the same app).